AO-StreetArt/CLyman/docs/pages/dev_notes.rst

 Developer Notes
 ===============

-This page contains a series of notes intended to be beneficial for any contributors to Crazy Ivan.
+This page contains a series of notes intended to be beneficial for any contributors to CLyman.

 Vagrant
 -------